TomerFi/switcher_webapi/docs/source/contributing.rst

     (not fully operative in this project yet).

 *   ``.spelling`` is the dictionary/ignore file used by both `markdown-spellcheck`_ and vale_.
-    Case-insenstive words in this file will not raise a spelling mistake error.
+    Case-insensitive words in this file will not raise a spelling mistake error.

 *   ``.vale.ini`` is the configuration for vale_.